jMeter - Overview

 JMeter store its test plans in XML format.
 This means you can generate a test plan using a text editor.

-Can also be used to perform automated and functional testing of your application.
+It can also be used to perform automated and functional testing of the applications.

 How JMeter Works?

-JMeter simulates a group of users sending requests to a target server, and return statistics that show the performance/functionality of the target server/application via tables, graphs etc. The figure below depicts this process:
+JMeter simulates a group of users sending requests to a target server, and returns statistics that show the performance/functionality of the target server/application via tables, graphs, etc.